 Registering a new postcode with Royal Mail

-To ensure a new build property's postcode is recognized, homeowners may need to directly engage with Royal Mail.
+To ensure a new build property's postcode is recognised, homeowners may need to directly engage with Royal Mail.
 This process involves submitting a request for the inclusion of the new postcode.

-It's crucial to complete this step before seeking insurance, as insurers rely on the postcode system to assess the property's risk factors, like location and potential hazards.
+You should complete this step before seeking insurance, as insurers rely on the postcode system to assess the property's risk factors, like location and possible hazards.
 Once registered, obtaining insurance becomes more straightforward.

 Insurance policy considerations at exchange of contracts